coinkite/coinkite-tap-proto/docs/limitations.md

     - standard paths do not have this property, and typically consist of 1 or 2-digit numbers
     - look for `0x` prefix, and decode as hex if needed

+### XFP (Extended Fingerprint)

+- When deriving XPUB values the TAPSIGNER does not calculate the parent's XFP values and instead puts in zero as a placeholder value into the XPUB it returns.
+The correct parent-XFP value cannot be calculated by the clients, nor validated by them, so this value is somewhat of a placeholder in any case.

 ### CBOR

 - we assume the correct type is provided for the arguments we expect